#CSP4HI: Advanced Placement (AP) – Computer Science Principles (CSP) for Hawaii

 The University of Hawaii in collaboration with the Hawaii Department of Education (HIDoE), will conduct a 3-year study – Computer Science Principles (CSP) for All in Hawaii (#CSP4Hawaii) – aimed at improving state-level initiatives to address diversity in computer science education.
 The project, structured as research-practitioner partnership (RPP), will replicate and study curriculum and teacher professional development for a CSP course, based on previous work by UTeach.
 It will identify and remediate barriers to participation of underrepresented groups.

-– 60 teachers across 30 HI DoE schools
+– Goal: 60 teachers across 30 HI DoE high schools

 – Researcher-Practitioner Partnership (RPP)

 – Networked Improvement Communities (NIC)

 Cohort 1 – Summer 2018 and SY 2018-2019

 – 17 HI DoE teachers – 14 attended UTeach Workshop, 1 UTeach online